Kelly Gissendaner: Trial

-Before trial, prosecutors offered both Owen and Gissendaner a plea deal of life in prison and no chance of parole for twenty-five years.
-Gissendaner, however, rejected the plea deal.
+Before trial, prosecutors offered both Owen and Gissendaner a chance to accept responsibility for the murder and plead guilty and then receive a sentence of life in prison with no chance of parole for 25 years.
+Owen accepted the offer while Gissendaner rejected it and went on trial.

-Gissendaner was convicted of orchestrating her husband's murder and sentenced to death in 1998, after Owen testified against her in a plea agreement in which he was sentenced to life imprisonment.
+Gissendaner was convicted of orchestrating her husband's murder and sentenced to death in 1998 after Owen testified against her in a plea agreement in which he was sentenced to life imprisonment with the possibility of parole after 25 years.
 Owen told a jury that Gissendaner had first approached him about "a way to get rid of" her husband three months before the murder.
-He further testified that Gissendaner thought murder was the only way to get Douglas out of her life and still get the house and a payoff from his life insurance policy.
+He had suggested that Gissendaner just get a divorce instead, but she refused, believing that murder was the only way to get Douglas out of her life and still get the house and a payoff from his life insurance policy.
 During the trial, Gissendaner was discovered to have threatened witnesses and also plotted to pay a witness to commit perjury.

 Prison

 Ministry

-After being sentenced to death, Gissendaner resided in Metro State Prison until it was closed in 2011.
+After being sentenced to death, Gissendaner was imprisoned at Metro State Prison until it was closed in 2011.
 She was then transferred to Arrendale State Prison.
 While in prison, Gissendaner had a conversion to Christianity.
 During her time in prison, Gissendaner ministered to other women living in prison with her.

 A group of women who were incarcerated with Gissendaner formed a group called the "Struggle Sisters" after they were released from prison.
 Gissendaner had spoken to the women through an air vent and prevented some from committing suicide, while other women tell of how Gissendaner's words encouraged them to turn their lives around.
 The women released a video detailing the impact Gissendaner had on their lives.